dosemu2/dosemu2/doc/README.txt

                     # or "range 0x1a0,(0x1a0+15)"

    If you have hardware, that is not supported under Linux but you have a DOS driver for, it may be necessary to enable IRQ passing to DOS.
+Note that IRQ passing does not work on x86-64.
       $_irqpassing = ""  # list of IRQ number (2-15) to pass to DOS such as
                          # "3 8 10"
      _________________________________________________________________